OTG, external HDD and exploit questions

 View attachment 365018

-I'm worried about having a power supply incapable of providing enough energy to power the external HDD.
+I'm afraid of having a power supply incapable of providing enough energy to power the external HDD.
 I ordered one called Playstation Classic BLADE AC adapter FT9006 just because it says it's compatible with the PSC but I didn't recall I had to get one to power the PSC and the 2.5" external HDD.
 Could you show me examples of USB 5V 3A european power supplies?

 Last edited by Windows_10_User,